-This is what I’d call lifestyle inflation.
-It’s when your spending increases as your income goes up.
-I can show you what it looks like in the graph below:
+That’s what I’d call lifestyle inflation.
+It’s when your spending goes up as your income goes up.
+I can show you what it looks like in this graph:

-Many people fall victim to this trap.
-If you let it creep in, then get ready to work until you’re so old or sick that you physically can’t work anymore.
-It’s one reason why it’s so important to track your finances, because lifestyle inflation can creep in unconsciously without you even realizing it.
+Most people fall victim to this.
+And if you do it your whole life then get ready to work until you’re so old or sick that you can’t physically work anymore.
+It’s one reason why it’s so important to track your finances, because it lifestyle inflation creeps in unconsciously without you even realizing it.

-During the summer of 2010 at 31 years old, I quit lifestyle inflation.
-I was at work and realized there were people 25 years older than me still doing the nine-to-five grind.
+During the summer of 2010 at 31 years old I quit lifestyle inflation.
+Because I was at work and realized there were people 25 years older than me still doing the nine-to-five grind.
 I thought, “What kind of life is that?
 I can’t do that to my future self.”

 The old Chris worked to earn and earned to consume.
-My new approach was to work to earn, earn to save and save to invest, so I could stop working.
+And my new approach was to work to earn, earn to save, and save to invest, so I could stop working.
 That’s freedom.

 It sounds simple, but where do you start?